tensorwerk/hangar-py/docs/design.rst

 On the other hand, if a data sample is added to a repository which already has a record of some hash, we don't even involve the storage backend.
-All we need to do is just record that a new sample in a cellstore was added with that hash.
+All we need to do is just record that a new sample in a datacell was added with that hash.
 It makes no sense to write the same data twice.

 This method can actually result in massive space savings for some common use cases.
-For the MNIST cellstore, the training label data is typically a 1D-array of size 50,000.
+For the MNIST datacell, the training label data is typically a 1D-array of size 50,000.
 Because there are only 10 labels, we only need to store 10 ints on disk, and just keep references to the rest.